“Why Does My Dental Night Guard Turn Yellow?”

 Remember, mold is a microscopic, living organism.
 It is not a bacteria or a virus.

 There are several recommendations on how to remove spots.
-One dentist even says he has no problems with his patients using diluted household bleach or acid (vinegar).
-Also denture cleaner pills.
-10 water to 1 bleach for about 30 mins, then brush and rinse.
+One dentist even says he has no problems with his patients using diluted household bleach or the acid in vinegar.
+Denture cleaner pills, too.
+10x the water for every 1 part of bleach – for about 30 mins, then brush and rinse.

 Looking to replace your existing dental night guard?

-Sentinel Mouthguards offers three different types of custom made dental night guards; hard soft and dual laminated.
-In addition to our 100% satisfaction guarantee and replacement warranty, we offer free all inclusive shipping in the USA.
+Sentinel Mouthguards offers three different types of custom made dental night guards; hard, soft, and dual laminated.
+In addition to our 100% satisfaction guarantee and replacement warranty, we offer free, all-inclusive shipping in the US.
 Happy shopping!

 3mm Extreme Durability Night Dental Guard$179.99 Select options Shop Now